 Excerpt from Kapoor’s Korner:

 A series of blog posts by Dr. Kapoor about the latest trends/topics/viewpoints in Nephrology and healthcare by Dr. Amit Kapoor.

 Although not a novel concept, recently the discussion in healthcare, either in a journal article, the nightly news, a medical conference, or even during hospital rounds, inevitably shifts toward the word “value”.
 With strong bipartisan approval, the US Centers for Medicare and Medicaid Services (CMS) has enacted the Medicare Access and CHIP Reauthorization Act of 2015 into law.
 This is a policy designed to achieve two endpoints: transform the way physicians deliver health services and reform payment to providers and health systems.
-The core premise is a model designed to shift payments from traditional fee for service to a financial risk-bearing coordinated care process.
+The core premise is ordering flagyl online in the us a model designed to shift payments from traditional fee for service to a financial risk-bearing coordinated care process.
 This incentivizes practitioners toward merit-based (MIPS) and alternative based payment models (APMS).
 The goal is improving the quality of care and reduce cost, in essence, provide value-based care.

 Yet how do we define value?
 While in most service sectors, value for the consumer is easy to define, buying a t.v., a car, a house, etc. We desire the product that functions at its optimum capabilities for the longest duration at the lowest possible cost to us, the user.